topseed/topseed-turbo/README.md

-# SmoothPage
+# topseed-shellcache

+Shellcache is inspired by https://github.com/miguel-perez/smoothState.js

-SmoothPage loads pages, a single-page application implementation.
+Shellcache loads pages in a single-page application implementation.
-It uses jquery slim, fetch, loosely coupled and does not load the app shell DOM, only content.
+It uses jQuery slim, fetch, is loosely coupled and does not load the app shell DOM, only content.

-It requires jquery and js-Signals.
-In ie it requires fetch.
+It requires jQuery and js-Signals.
+In IE it requires fetch.
-When using w/ side bar, you need to handle it.
+When using with a sidebar, you need to handle the navigation.

-This is a fork of SmoothState, SmoothState may be able to handle more corner cases.
+Shellcache has evolved from a mirror of of SmoothState.js.

 Note: setup folder is loader helper, not documented.